AnimaApp/docs/src/v3/collaborate/access-levels.md

 -  Can invite, edit, and delete the team
 -  Can have a **Contributor** (paid seat) or **Viewer** (free seat) role
--  There can be only be one **owner** to a team.
-Either the creator of the team or if they transfer ownership to someone else.
+-  There can only be one **owner** to a team: the creator of the team or if they transfer ownership to someone else

 >**Owner Viewer**
 >- This is suitable for a manager that wants to create a team but does not need to contribute to the design or code work and therefore doesn't need a paid seat.
 >
 >**Owner Contributor**
->- They are able to manage the account and work on **Projects** alongside their team.
+>- They can manage the account and work on **Projects** alongside their team.
 They are most often department heads or team managers that run a design team.

  ## **Admin**